disneystreaming/pg2k4j/README.md

 ```

 Contributors are required to fill out a CLA in order for us to be allowed to accept contributions.
 See [CLA-Individual](CLA-Individual.md) or [CLA-Corporate](CLA-Corporate.md) for details.

+### Releasing
+Releasing is automatic and is driven by tags.
+To release simply tag the master branch with a Semantic version, e.g. `1.0.0`.

+This will update the pom with the version, publish to maven, and build and push the Docker image to Dockerhub.